Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-reading-contract-state.md

 ```

 ### Output

-Return a map of `ssn address` with the value being a map of `cycle number` and the `buffered deposit` at that particular `cycle number`
+Map of `ssn address` with the value being a map of `cycle number` and the `buffered deposit` at that particular `cycle number`

 Map `SSN addreess` -> Map `Cycle number` `buffered deposit amount in Qa`

 :::info
-Cycle number refers the cycler number of the smart contract when the deposit was submitted to buffered deposit.
+Cycle number refers to the cycle number of the smart contract when the deposit was submitted to buffered deposit.
 :::

 __Example__